Resources on Deportation of Vietnamese Immigrants Who Entered the U.S. Before 1995

 Background

-Vietnamese immigrants who entered the United States before 1995–overwhelmingly refugees who fled violence and persecution after the end of the Vietnam War–have historically not been subject to deportation.
-The United States and Vietnam signed an agreement in 2008 to not deport these immigrants.
-But in 2017, under the Trump administration, Immigration and Customs Enforcement (ICE) began detaining them for long periods of time and pressuring Vietnam to issue travel documents for their deportation.
-In November 2020, the United States and Vietnam signed a Memorandum of Understanding (MOU) that created a process for deporting immigrants who entered the U.S. before 1995, often called “pre-1995 immigrants.”
+Vietnamese immigrants who entered the United States before 1995 – overwhelmingly refugees who fled violence and persecution after the end of the Vietnam War – had historically not been subject to deportation to Vietnam.
+Under an agreement between the United States and Vietnam in 2008 not to repatriate "pre-1995 immigrants," members of this group were allowed to remain in the U.S. But in 2017, under the first Trump administration, Immigration and Customs Enforcement (ICE) began detaining Vietnamese community members with removal orders, including pre-1995 immigrants, for long periods of time and pressuring Vietnam to issue travel documents for their deportation.
+In November 2020, the United States and Vietnam signed a Memorandum of Understanding (MOU) that created a process for deporting immigrants who entered the U.S. before 1995.

 Community members fought to hold the U.S. government accountable and stop ICE from tearing families apart.
-Vietnamese immigrants in detention who came to the U.S. before 1995, represented by Asian Americans Advancing Justice affiliates and the law firm Reed Smith LLP, filed a lawsuit against ICE, Trinh v.
+Vietnamese immigrants in detention who came to the U.S. before 1995, represented by Asian Law Caucus, Asian Americans Advancing Justice affiliates, and the law firm Reed Smith LLP, in 2018 filed a lawsuit against ICE, Trinh v.
 Homan.
-As a result of the lawsuit, ICE started detaining pre-1995 immigrants for shorter periods of time and providing information to the plaintiffs and the public about ICE’s detention and deportation practices.
+As a result of the lawsuit, for a period ICE was detaining pre-1995 immigrants for shorter periods of time.
+The agency also affirmed a general policy of finding that pre-1995 Vietnamese are not likely to be removed in the "reasonably foreseeable future" and releasing Vietnamese community members within 90 days of a final order of removal.

 • Under the 2020 MOU, ICE now has a process to request that Vietnam issue travel documents for pre-1995 immigrants to be deported.